mushrafi88/sugar_level_tracker_cli/README.md

 ```
 ./sugar-level.sh f5.8
 ```
+to set the name of the patient in pdf edit the sugar_chart.tex

 the first string denotes the time and the rest denote sugar level for insulin use i6+4 or whatever it is